KodlabPenn/kodlab_mjbots_sdk/docs/docker.md

 and that's it!
 You should be able to run containers with fully set up environments to build the codebase.

-However, if you run into problems during this step, or you want to edit the environment locally then building from source might be the better option.
+However, if you run into problems during this step, or you want to edit the environment locally, then building from source might be the better option.

 ### Building from Source
 **WARNING:** Building the image from source can take over an hour.